bitaaz/movie/README.md

 # Movie Site

 A site for showing information of movies in different categories.
-This site also have authentication for users.
+This site also has authentication for users.

 ## Images